ScottTunstall/WmsGfxSpriteEditor/README.md

 It can only be used as a sprite viewer just now - that will change in the near future.

-If you're only interested in viewing sprites, not editing, go to https://www.seanriddle.com/ripper.html - his viewer is more complete than mine is, and supports more Williams games.
+If you're only interested in viewing sprites, not editing, go to https://www.seanriddle.com/ripper.html - Sean Riddle's viewer is more complete than mine, and supports more Williams games.

 Here's how to use the current version of my app: